DoxrGitHub/ShimmerMod/README.md

 additional tip: you're going to have to wait 5 minutes before the menu loads due to a ChromeOS restriction, **UNLESS** you have rootfs verification disabled on both partitions, so do that before using it.

+>cred:
+>
-original work by mercury workshop
+>original work by mercury workshop, some utilities by fwsmasher
+>

-silly edits by doxr
+>silly edits by doxr